 There are different types of headaches.
 The International Headache Society divides headaches into two parts –

-A primary headache is a spontaneous disease caused by hyperactivity or problems with pain-sensing structures inside the head which include blood vessels, muscles, nerves in the head and neck.
+It is a spontaneous disease caused by hyperactivity or problems with pain-sensing structures inside the head which include blood vessels, muscles, and nerves in the head and neck.
+They are not caused by any other problem.

 These may also occur in the chemical activity of the brain.

-- Cluster headache – Cluster headaches typically last from 15 minutes to 3 hours.
+- Cluster headaches – They typically last from 15 minutes to 3 hours.
 They can occur suddenly from one to eight times per day, for a few weeks or months.
 The cluster headaches may cause no symptoms.
 This headache-free period can last from months to years.

 - Tension Headaches – These are the most common form of primary headache.
 This type of pain usually starts gradually in the middle of the day.
 Tension headaches can be either episodic (periodic) or chronic (long-term).
 Episodic headaches usually remain for a few hours, but can last for several days.
 Severe headaches occur for 15 or more days in a month for a duration of at least 3 months.